rombie/contrail-controller/specs/bgp_mvpn.md

 C-<S,G> routes are added to vrf.mvpn.0 table with source protocol XMPP as Type7 route in vrf.mvpn.0.
 This shall have zero-rd as the source-root-rd and 0 as the root-as asn (since these values are NA for the primary paths).
-Nexthop is set to the Source address and the added path is marked to RolvePath.
+Nexthop is set to the Source address and the added path is marked to ResolvePath.
 This causes PathResolver to resolve the path and notify when ever the resolution state changes.